tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Will Amazon automatically patch EC2 instances for you?
 A: no, you must do this yourself.

 - Q: What is the minimum term for reserved instances?
 A: 1 year.
 The maximum is 3 years.
+Purchasing a reserved instance can save users up to 72% in cost.

 - Q: If you need an EC2 instance to run software whose license model is tied to the hardware, what instance type should you use?
 A: Use dedicated hosts